FormidableLabs/publish-diff/README.md

 intend to publish with convenient, **git-style diffs** against the `npm` registry from your local project.

+### Maintenance Status: Stable

+Formidable is not planning to develop any new features for this project.
+We are still responding to bug reports and security concerns.
+We are still welcoming PRs for this project, but PRs that include new features should be small and easy to integrate and should not include breaking changes.

 ## Installation

 Install this package as a global dependency.